SohhamSeal/Such-A-Disaster/README.md

 # Such A Disaster!!

-Twitter has become an important communication channel in times of emergency.
-The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).

-But, it’s not always clear whether a person’s words are actually announcing a disaster.
-The author explicitly uses the word “ABLAZE” but means it metaphorically.
-This is clear to a human right away, especially with the visual aid.
-But it’s less clear to a machine.
+Twitter has emerged as a crucial communication channel during emergencies, allowing real-time reporting of incidents through smartphones.
+As a result, various organizations, including disaster relief agencies and news outlets, are keen on programmatically monitoring Twitter for timely response and accurate information dissemination.

+### The Challenge:
+Despite the valuable information shared on Twitter, interpreting whether a tweet genuinely indicates a disaster is a complex task.
+Words like "ABLAZE" might be used metaphorically, leading to potential misinterpretation by automated systems.

 > [!NOTE]
 > **Disclaimer:** The dataset for this competition contains text that may be considered profane, vulgar, or offensive.